Bee Gees: 1967–1968: International fame

 Two more singles followed in early 1968: the ballad "Words" (No. 8 UK, No. 15 US) and the double A-sided single "Jumbo" backed with "The Singer Sang His Song".
 "Jumbo" only reached No. 25 in the UK and No. 57 in the US.
 The Bee Gees felt "The Singer Sang His Song" was the stronger of the two sides, an opinion shared by listeners in the Netherlands who made it a No. 3 hit.

 Further Bee Gees chart singles followed: "I've Gotta Get a Message to You", their second UK No. 1 (No. 8 US), and "I Started a Joke" (No. 6 US), both culled from the band's third album Idea.
 Idea reached No. 4 in the UK and was another top 20 album in the US (No. 17).

 After the tour and TV special to promote the album, Vince Melouney left the group, desiring to play more of a blues style music than the Gibbs were writing.
-Melouney did achieve one feat while with the Bee Gees: his "Such a Shame" (from Idea) is the only song on any Bee Gees album not written by a Gibb brother.
+Melouney did achieve one feat while with the Bee Gees: his "Such a Shame" (from Idea) is the only original song on any Bee Gees album not written by a Gibb brother.

 The band were due to begin a seven-week tour of the US on 2 August 1968, but on 27 July, Robin collapsed and fell unconscious.
 He was admitted to a London nursing home for nervous exhaustion, and the American tour was postponed.
 The band began recording their sixth album, which resulted in their spending a week recording at Atlantic Studios in New York.
 Robin, still feeling poorly, missed the New York sessions, but the rest of the band put away instrumental tracks and demos.